Tinkers Point and Beaches Path ECT : Witless Bay to La Manche Provincial Park

 La Manche Provincial Park Suspension Bridge East Coast Trail.

 Still feeling energetic and in good spirits we decided to walk into the Provincial Park to get a campsite there, and hopefully enjoy a shower.
-With this in mind we headed up a path leading away from the bridge, which was frequented by many other hikers.
+With this in mind, we headed up a path leading away from the bridge, which was frequented by many other hikers.
 We soon found a pond full of green frogs – the first sign of frogs we have seen on the trail so far!
-We thought we were walking toward the campsite, but instead we ended up climbing Hell Hill.
+We thought we were walking toward the campsite, but instead,d we ended up climbing Hell Hill.
 When the trail finally ended in a parking lot we called the park office to ask where we were and how to reach the campsite.
 A very helpful park attendant ably directed us down the fire route straight into the campsite.
 It was through his helpfulness that we were able to get to the office, check in, and get set up for the night in a very nice campsite close to the entrance, so we didn't have much farther to hike.

 La Manche Provincial Park camping.

 That evening we were able to have a campfire, enjoy a shower in the wonderfully clean comfort station, and do some laundry.
 We also got to chat with another gentleman who was a tour operator going out to the Ecological Reserve, and a photographer.
-For dinner we cooked up a meal of rice, vegetables, wraps, and cheese, which we ate beside our campfire.
+For dinner, we cooked up a meal of rice, vegetables, wraps, and cheese, which we ate beside our campfire.
 It was a nice ending to a wonderful day.

-Tomorrow we are uncertain how far we will get along the Great Trail / Trans Canada Trail – the next section of trail is listed as difficult and so our goal is approximately 8 km out of the park to the ECTA established campsite at Roaring Cove.
+Tomorrow we are uncertain how far we will get along the Great Trail / Trans Canada Trail – the next section of the trail is listed as difficult so our goal is approximately 8 km out of the park to the ECTA established campsite at Roaring Cove.

 See you on the trail!

-Remember to follow our entire adventure here : www.comewalkwithus.online
+Remember to follow our entire adventure here: www.comewalkwithus.online

 ______________________________________________________________________________